Beauty for Sale: Plot

-Small town woman Letty Lawson (Madge Evans) moves to New York City and lives in a boarding house run by Mrs. Merrick (May Robson).
-Eventually she asks her friend and Mrs. Merrick's daughter, Carol (Una Merkel), to get her a job at her workplace, an exclusive beauty salon owned by Madame Sonia Barton (Hedda Hopper).
-Though both Carol and her brother Bill (Edward J. Nugent), who is in love with her, warn her that it is not a fit place for a young woman of good character, Letty insists she knows what she is getting into.
+Small town woman Letty Lawson moves to New York City and lives in a boarding house run by Mrs. Merrick.
+Eventually she asks her friend and Mrs. Merrick's daughter, Carol, to get her a job at her workplace, an exclusive beauty salon owned by Madame Sonia Barton.
+Though both Carol and her brother Bill, who is in love with her, warn her that it is not a fit place for a young woman of good character, Letty insists she knows what she is getting into.

-After proving herself, Letty is sent on a house call to attend to spoiled, scatterbrained, chatty Mrs. Sherwood (Alice Brady).
+After proving herself, Letty is sent on a house call to attend to spoiled, scatterbrained, chatty Mrs. Sherwood.
 When she leaves, she discovers her hat has been chewed up by Mrs. Sherwood's Pekingese.
-Lawyer Mr. Sherwood (Otto Kruger) returns home and is quite fond of Letty and offers her to go and buy her an expensive replacement.
+Lawyer Mr. Sherwood returns home and is quite fond of Letty and offers her to go and buy her an expensive replacement.
 By chance, she meets him again when they both seek shelter from a rainstorm in the same place.
 Sherwood is delighted when a fear of lightning makes Letty reflexively seek the comfort of his arms several times.
 They start seeing each other, though nothing very improper occurs.

-Meanwhile, Carol has a rich, older, indulgent boyfriend, Freddy Gordon (Charley Grapewin), while Jane (Florine McKinney), another salon employee, is secretly seeing Burt (Phillips Holmes), Madame Sonia's mining engineer son.
+Meanwhile, Carol has a rich, older, indulgent boyfriend, Freddy Gordon, while Jane, another salon employee, is secretly seeing Burt, Madame Sonia's mining engineer son.

 Finally, Sherwood asks Letty to take the next step in their relationship.
 She asks for a week to think it over.